Role-Based Access Control (RBAC) - Tanium Tech Talks #81

 These episodes cover Tanium role-based access control (RBAC) in detail.
 Learn the basics with step-by-step demos, best practices guidance, and other helpful tips.

-In this two-part Tanium Tech Talk, Ashley is joined by Kat, a member of the Tanium product management organization and former Tanium console and RBAC specialist, to see how to create roles and assign permissions and scopes, as well as how to use computer groups to organize endpoints into logical categories and personas to test permissions using Tanium role-based access control.
+In this two-part Tanium Tech Talks, Kat, a member of the Tanium product management organization and former Tanium console and RBAC specialist, shows us how to create roles and assign permissions and scopes, as well as how to use computer groups to organize endpoints into logical categories and personas to test permissions using Tanium role-based access control.

 This guided explanation is aimed at beginners who want to understand how to control who can do what in Tanium.